code-423n4/2023-04-ens-findings/data/naman1778-Q.md

 https://github.com/code-423n4/2023-04-ens/blob/main/contracts/dnssec-oracle/SHA1.sol

-## File does not contain an SPDX Identifier
+## [N-09] File does not contain an SPDX Identifier

+There are 11 instances of this issue in 11 files:

     File: contracts/dnssec-oracle/BytesUtils.sol